Completing the Workplace Profile

 • an employee who has strategic control and direction over a substantial part of the business, but whose responsibilities do not extend across an entire corporate group, such as the head of a brand within a group.

-A standalone (single ABN) organisation must not use the HOB manager category - this will result in a data validation error.
+A standalone (single ABN) organisation must not use the HOB manager category, as this will result in a data validation error.

-Remuneration data is now mandatory to provide for any Head of Business (HOB).
+It is now mandatory for employers to provide remuneration data for any HOB.

 Key Management Personnel (KMP)